jdavidthomson/bit_warez/README.md

 # bit_warez
-warez build around bitcoin and its networking protocols
+warez built around bitcoin and its networking protocols

 The vision for bit_warez is to build warez supported by the bitcoin protocol.